 The Bucks will need to sweep the Royals while hoping for the Greyhounds to steal a game from the Bobcats.

 Should St. Paul finish tied with Nestucca or finish behind the Bobcats, there remains hope.
 One final state playoff spot is awarded to the highest-ranking team that falls outside the top three of their conference standings.

-The final rankings will freeze May 16, followed by the first round of the state playoffs May 20.
+The final rankings will freeze on Thursday, May 16, followed by the first round of the state playoffs on May 20.